-All children and young people are returning to school and college on 8 March.
+All children and young people have returned to school and college.

 Government guidance is being closely followed at schools with a range of protective measure put in place to help reduce risks and keep children and young people safe.

 Your child’s nursery, school, or college will be able to give you more information about specific changes they have made.